 9. Borehole Array for Spatial Variations in Climate: Although borehole observations do not provide a detailed climate history, an array of boreholes linked to an ice core can provide information on the spatial variability in climate history for any of the ice cores mentioned above.
-See section IV.1 below.
+Notably, the WATSON instrument has thus far shown a unique microscale approach to organic matter and microbial distribution within the ice sheets and in the future requires a joining of the microscale, fine scale, and broad scale ice core researchers to best understand small to large spatial variations of materials in ice.
+(Eshelman et al., 2019; Malaska et al., 2020).
+See also section IV.1 below.

 Advances in understanding climate require arrays of ice cores with depths ranging from tens of meters to 3,000 m, and the requirements for the coring or sampling vary.
 Agile drills currently at IDP-Wisconsin should be continually maintained in good working condition so that they can be used for new projects.
 Clean hand augers and agile drills are needed for biological studies in glaciers.
 The Foro 3000, capable of coring up to 3,000 m, is being created from modifying the Foro 1650 (aka Intermediate Depth Drill for coring up to 1,650 m).
-The large-diameter Blue Ice Drill for blue ice areas was used successfully on Taylor Glacier, Antarctica, and elsewhere; with continued science attention to blue ice areas as well as to large-volume sampling in general, an additional Blue Ice Drill may be useful.
+The largediameter Blue Ice Drill for blue ice areas was used successfully on Taylor Glacier, Antarctica, and elsewhere; with continued science attention to blue ice areas as well as to large-volume sampling in general, an additional Blue Ice Drill may be useful.
 Estisol-140 has replaced the IsoparK-HCFC-141b combo for use in deep drilling since HCFC-141b is no longer produced.
 While Estisol-140 had some issues in the first season of use, changes to the drill and handling procedures in the second season mitigated many of the issues.
+Neither Isopar-K nor Estisol-140 are "clean" enough for biological and organic matter chemistry measurements in ice cores.
+For those types of research, the outer layers of the ice cores must be shaved off manually or within the continuous flow analysis melting system, since they introduce large contaminants into the measurements (Christner et al., 2005; D'Andrilli et al., 2017b).
 Table one lists characteristics for drills needed for the areas of the science outlined above.

 Table 1.
-Requirements of drills for studies of climate change.
+Requirements of drills for studies of climate change. • -- ---

-Additional information on the drills is given in the Long Range Drilling Technology Plan.
+Additional information on the drills is a given in the IDP Long Range Drilling Tech nology Plan.